24 hours customer service +9779849693351

 Accommodation:

-Trails and Risk:
+Trails and Risk

-Ascents from Chandanbari, Lauribinayak to Gosaikunda are moderately steep and some trekkers have experienced high altitude sickness during the Lauribinayak ascent, just around two hours is a killer ridge climb.
+Ascents from Chandanbari, Lauribinayak to Gosaikunda are moderately steep, and some trekkers have experienced high altitude sickness during the Lauribinayak ascent.
+Just around two hours is a killer ridge climb.
 The rest of the place is made up of easy-to-moderate trails.

-Alternative Routes:
+Alternative Routes

-Best season to do Gosaikunda trek
+Best Season to do the Gosaikunda trek

-The best time to go on the Gosaikunda trek is from October to December and March to May.
+The best time to go on the Gosaikunda trek is from October to December and March to June.
 There is a pilgrimage festival taking place every year on the full moon day of July/August in Gosaikunda Lake, believed to be the holy lake of this area.

 Overall, the Gosaikunda Trek is a great option for those who want to experience the natural beauty and cultural richness of the Langtang region and the stunning alpine scenery of the Gosaikunda Lakes.
 The trek is moderately challenging and requires a good level of fitness and trekking experience.